 - On the Network Access page, in the Trusted IP Ranges section, click New.

-Enter the global trusted IP range that contains the public IP of the USM Anywhere Sensor you are using, enter a description, and click Save.
+Enter the global trusted IP range that contains the public IP address of the USM Anywhere Sensor you are using, enter a description, and click Save.

 Connecting the Salesforce App in USM Anywhere

 After you obtain the OAuth, you must configure the connection within USM Anywhere.

 - In USM Anywhere, go to Data Sources > AlienApps.

 - Click the Available Apps tab.